 This dish is far from fancy and probably not what I would make when entertaining.
-It is truly a simple, peasant food dish made with a few, fresh ingredients but it has the most incredible flavor.
+Baked Eggplant and Potatoes with Tomato Sauce is truly a simple, peasant food dish made with a few, fresh ingredients but it has the most incredible flavor.
 The perfect thing to make at this time of year when your garden is overflowing with ripe tomatoes and local eggplants are available, if you’re not growing them yourself.
-I would never attempt to make this recipe during winter with canned tomatoes or imported eggplant.
-Trust me, it just wouldn’t be the same.

 My mother always made this dish during the summer with the vegetables from my father’s garden.
 I really didn’t find this dish appealing when I was younger.
 With time I’ve learned to appreciate the simplicity of such dishes (and many other of my mom’s recipes) that lie in the freshness of the few ingredients that it takes to prepare a simple and satisfying meal.
 That is what Italian cooking is all about.